 BA, University of Alberta, Edmonton; MA and PhD, SUNY at Buffalo, New York

 Noah Finkelstein, physicist and one of the directors of the Physics Education Research Group and director of Colorado’s Integrating STEM Education program, conducts research in physics education, particularly the role of context in student learning.

 BS, Yale University; PhD, Princeton University

-Gerhard Fischer, director of CU’s Center for Lifelong Learning and Design, is a professor in the Department of Computer Science and a fellow of the Institute of Cognitive Science.
+Gerhard Fischer, director of CU’s Center for Lifelong Learning and Design, is a professor emeritus in the Department of Computer Science and a fellow of the Institute of Cognitive Science.
 His research includes lifelong learning, design, meta-design, software design, creativity, social creativity, distributed intelligence, human-computer interaction and design-for-all (assistive technologies).

 David R. Hekman, assistant professor, management and entrepreneurship, CU’s Leeds School of Business, focuses his research on minimizing ineffective leadership, worker job dissatisfaction and persistent workplace inequality.

 Bachelor of Business Administration, Grand Valley State University, Allendale, MI; PhD in Management, University of Washington, Seattle